-Teike, Freiderich Wilhelm, Farm Labourer, (1846-1937) Liniewko, the son of Frantz Ludwig Teike & Maryanna Parobkiewicz m.
-(11 Oct 1868) Church of the Holy Trinity, Lubiszewo-Tczewskie, Matilda Julianna Klimek (1848-1921) Kamierowo, the daughter of Maciej Klimek & Anna Smolińska.
+Teike, Freiderich Wilhelm, Farm Labourer, (1846-1937) Liniewko, the son of (Prussian) Frantz Ludwig Teike (1813) & (Polish) Maryanna Parobkiewicz (1812-1885), married on 25 October 1868 at Church of the Holy Trinity, Lubiszewo-Tczewskie to Matilda Julianna Klimek (1848-1921) Kamierowo, the daughter of Maciej Klimek (1819-1899) & Anna Smolińska (1820-1882).
 Family—Liniewko; Franciszka (Mary) (1869-1956) & Franciszek (1871-1919).
-The family left Rokitki for Hamburg where they set aboard the “Palmerston” 29 Jul 1872, arriving at Port Chalmers, Dunedin, 6 Dec 1872.
+The family left Rokitki for Hamburg where they set aboard the Palmerston on 29 July 1872, arriving at Port Chalmers, Dunedin on 6 December 1872.

 Listed aboard were—Fried.
 W. Teike 26, Mathilda 25, Francisca 3 & Franz 9 mths.
 They were sent south to Scroggs Creek on contract work with Brogden & Sons to lay the southern railway through the Taieri.
 While living on the Taieri they gave birth to—John (1874-1874) & Anna (1876-1876).
-Frederick purchased section 19 & 20 of block 12 in the settlement of Greytown 1 Jun 1877.
+Frederick purchased section 19 & 20 of block 12 in the settlement of Greytown on 1 June 1877.
 The family then moved to Waihola where two more were born—Joseph (1878-1954), fostered by the Annis family of Waihola, & Martha (1880-1911).
 In 1882 the family moved to Fairfield where Frederick worked as a brick maker then coal miner for the Walton Park Coal Co.
 Here they gave birth to—Janet (1882-1980).
 The family moved to East Taieri (Riccarton), where Frederick continued coal mining and labouring and had three more children—Martin (1884-1970), Louis (1886-1887) & Catherina (1887-1888).
 Returning to Fairfield on the Main South Road just up from the brickworks they had the last of their children—Harriet Matilda (1889), Albert Felix (1892-1931) & Thomas Eric (1893-1970).
-From 1896 to 1898 Frederick resided at Shag Point working in the coalmines there.
-His father in law, Mathias Klimek, resided with him at the time.
-A letter was sent to Frederick in New Zealand making him sole heir most probably at the time of his widowed mother’s death in 1885.
-Frederick declined the offer as it would require him to return and face the Germans.
-With that he destroyed the letter.
-Frederick, a labourer, was naturalised as a New Zealand citizen 2 Oct 1929.
-He died at Ophir where his youngest son, Thomas Eric, had the Blacks Hotel on 20 Aug 1937 aged 89.
-He is buried at the Andersons Bay Cemetery, Dunedin.

-Frank Tikey m.
-(1900) Oamaru, Annie Blackman (1878-1961) Oamaru.
-Family—Winton; Charlotte Martha, Nightcaps; Anne, Frederick William, Gladys Matilda, Scots Gap; May Harriett & Riverton; Elizabeth Mabel.
-Frank worked as a coalminer and died at Dunedin 15 Sep 1919 aged 47 and is buried at the Andersons Bay Cemetery, Dunedin.
+Frank Tikey married in 1900 at Oamaru to Annie Blackman (1878-1961) Oamaru.
+Family—Winton; Charlotte Martha (1901-1940), Nightcaps; Anne (1905-1968), Frederick William (1907-1964), Gladys Matilda (1908-1973), Scots Gap; May Harriett (1911-2003) & Riverton; Elizabeth Mabel (1913-1981).
+Frank worked as a coalminer and died at Dunedin on 15 September 1919 aged 47 and is buried at the Andersons Bay Cemetery, Dunedin.

-New Zealand Directories, Dunedin Public Library
+New Zealand Wises Directories, Dunedin Public Libarary.